developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/PHP-Readme-Docs-W3School.md

     ```

 **Constants:**
 12. `M_PI`: Represents the mathematical constant Pi (π).

 13. `M_E`: Represents the mathematical constant Euler's number (e).

-These are some of the most important PHP math functions and methods.
-They allow you to perform a wide range of mathematical operations, from basic arithmetic to more advanced trigonometric and exponential calculations.
-These functions are especially useful for tasks involving numerical computations and scientific applications in PHP.

 #### **PHP Random Number**
 ---